cphdat3sem2019spring/Week-03/README.md

 ### Before this lesson you should
 - :green_book: The [MDN JavaScript Guide](https://developer.mozilla.org/bm/docs/Web/JavaScript/Guide/Introduction) (Skip these sections: Regular expressions, Keyed collections, Details of the object model and the remaining sections)
-- :tv: [Course on Lynda.com](https://www.lynda.com/JavaScript-tutorials/Welcome/574716/612017-4.html?srchtrk=index%3a3%0alinktypeid%3a2%0aq%3ajavascript%0apage%3a1%0as%3arelevance%0asa%3atrue%0aproducttypeid%3a2) - section 1 - 4 + 9 (just skip sections you find to trivial)
+- :tv: [Course on Lynda.com](https://www.lynda.com/JavaScript-tutorials/Welcome/574716/612017-4.html?srchtrk=index%3a3%0alinktypeid%3a2%0aq%3ajavascript%0apage%3a1%0as%3arelevance%0asa%3atrue%0aproducttypeid%3a2) - section 1 - 4 + 9 (90 min.) but just skip sections you find to trivial

 ### Exercises
 - [The JavaScript Array](https://docs.google.com/document/d/1eEJbwvOn19fy9MoasclKURqpk3rRVSHZ4S0hGsQUG3s/edit?usp=sharing)